harryhanYuhao/harryhanYuhao/personalWeb/readme.md

 # Personal Web

-I plan to build a personal website.

 Domain `yhhan.net` is purchased on `godaddy.com`.

+The frontend is written in Nextjs and deployed by Vercel.